 “Remember to shake your arms out!” shouts up your instructor Anna as you get past the difficult section.
 “This is a long climb so make sure you rest there.
 You can do this!” she coaches from the ground.

 Back on horizontal ground, slightly out of breath but smiling, you high-five Anna, “thanks for the cheering and the reminder.
 I’m excited that I made it without falling!”

 Before you came down you look over your shoulder and notice the bottom of the gorge and the rapids 200 feet down.
 Your friends are little specks, 50 feet underneath you but cheering now that you touch the top.

-Spring climbing is warm but comfortable in the mid to low 70s; an amazing time to climb.
+Summer climbing is warm but comfortable in the mid to high 70s but with plenty of shade, the temps are perfect; an amazing time to climb.
 Whether you don’t know what a belay is, or you spend 10 hours a week climbing the Vol Wall, your instructors can get you on climbs from easy to challenging (5.7 – 5.11).

-If you know how to lead, you can lead on this trip (with our equipment) once we check you are solid.
+If you know how to lead, you can lead on this trip (with our equipment or yours) once we check you are solid.

 This trip is for you if:

 Want to try climbing outside at a famous sport climbing crag.
 The Obed is the perfect place.
 You’ll get plenty of help.

 Want to meet friends who also climb.